Juana Molina

-The daughter of tango singer Horacio Molina and actress Chunchuna Villafañe, she achieved fame as a sketch comedy actress in the 1990s, first as a guest in various shows and in 1991 with her own show, Juana y sus hermanas.
-At the height of her popularity, she quit her job as an actress to pursue a career in music.
+The daughter of tango singer Horacio Molina and actress Chunchuna Villafañe, she achieved fame as a sketch comedy actress in the 1990s, first as a guest in various shows and in 1991 with her show, Juana y sus hermanas.
+At the height of her popularity, she quit her job as an actress to pursue a music career.
 Her debut album, Rara, was subsequently released in 1996, and panned by local critics who resented her departure from television.
-Dejected from the criticism, she moved to Los Angeles, where her music had been better received, and she familiarized herself with electronic instruments.
+Discouraged by the criticism, she moved to Los Angeles, where her music had been better received, and she familiarized herself with electronic instruments.
 She then returned to Buenos Aires to produce her second album, Segundo, incorporating the sonic elements she had learned.
-Each one of her following albums have added a new complexity to her music, which is characterized by layered loops of acoustic and electronic sounds.
+Each one of her following albums has added a new complexity to her music, which is characterized by layered loops of acoustic and electronic sounds.

-Despite the initial negative reaction to her music in her home country, music critics have consistently championed Molina's body of work, praising her music and experimentation.
+Despite the initial negative reaction to her music in her home country, music critics have consistently acclaimed Molina's work, praising her music and experimentation.
 In 2013, El País wrote, "she established herself as the star of the avant-garde sound of her country in the world."
 Writing for The Guardian, Robin Denselow called her the "one-time Queen of Latin chill" and wrote: "[she] has built up a global cult following as one of the most experimental musicians in Argentina."

 Early life

-Juana Molina was born to a family of artists in Buenos Aires, Argentina, on October 1, 1961.
+Juana Rosario Molina Villafañe was born to a family of artists in Buenos Aires, Argentina, on October 1, 1961.
 She is the eldest daughter of Horacio Molina, a tango singer, and Chunchuna Villafañe, an actress and model.
 She has a younger sister who has also worked as an actress and musician.
 The family lived in the central Buenos Aires barrio of Caballito.
 Her mother was a record collector, exposing her to various types of music.
 She began to learn to play the guitar at age 5.
 In 1967, Juana recorded her first song with her father, "Te regalo esta canción" ("I gift you this song"), as a gift to her mother for Mother's Day.
 Horacio Molina released the song as a single —without his young daughter knowing—which sold 45 thousand copies.
 She also performed the song live with her father on national television.

-In 1976, the family left for Paris, France, due to the military dictatorship that overthrew president Isabel Perón.
+In 1976, the family left for Paris, France, due to the military dictatorship that overthrew President Isabel Perón.
 While in Paris, she listened to what is now known as "world music" on French radio stations.
 In various interviews, Molina has recalled a visit to a Spanish hippie family friend who introduced her to Indian classical music, whose drones have had an enduring influence on her music.
 In 1981, Molina returned to Buenos Aires.
 To finance her architecture studies, she had various small jobs, including an unsuccessful experience as a backing vocalist in small bands.